phetsims/number-line-operations/doc/implementation-notes.md

 whose generally accepted definitions are close enough to how they are used in the sim that they are not listed here, such as "number line" and "point".

-* _balance sheet item_ - In general, a balance sheet is a financial statement that lists a companies assets and debts.
+* _balance sheet item_ - In general, a balance sheet is a financial statement that lists a company's assets and debts.
 This sim uses the terms "asset" and "debt" in some places, and the term "balance sheet item" is intended to be a generalization of either an asset or a debt.
 * _operation_ - a numerical operation that consists of an operation type - either addition or subtraction